on January 21, 2020 (last modified on May 17, 2022) • 22 minute read

-Goals are the foundation of any solid marketing strategy.
+Goals are the foundation of any solid marketing strategy and they need to be included in your Marketing Reporting.

 However, goal-setting can be difficult and anxiety-producing.